Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.0 RC =
+* Actual SMTP password is replaced by a gag on the settings page (protects it from being seen in page source code).
 * Fixed minor bug in Reply-To option handling (thanks to arildur).
 * Some improvements in developers-related options (thanks to erikmolenaar).